fossasia/visdom/.github/ISSUE_TEMPLATE/-bug-report-.md

 If applicable, add screenshots to help explain your problem.

 **Client logs:**
 For issues that make it to the point of reaching the frontend in a browser, please include the javascript logs from that browser.
+In Chrome, javascript logs can be found via View -> Developer -> JavaScript Console.

 **Server logs:**
-For any issue that involved launching the visdom server, please include the server logs:
+For any issues, please include the server logs.
+These are printed directly to stdout on the machine running `visdom` (`python -m visdom.server`).

 **Additional context**
 Add any other context about the problem here. (like proxy settings, network setup, overall goals, etc.)